bevyengine/rfcs/rfcs/45-stageless.md

 ### Introduction to system configuration

-A system may be configured in the following ways:

-- it may have any number of **labels** (which implement the `SystemLabel` trait)
-  - labels are used by other systems to determine ordering constraints
-  - e.g. `.add_system(gravity.label(GameLogic::Physics))`
-  - labels themselves may be configured, allowing you to define high-level structure in your `App` in a single place
-    - e.g `app.configure_label(GameLogic::Physics.after(GameLogic::Input))`
+Each system has a few configurable parameters:

-- it may have ordering constraints, causing it to run before or after other systems
+- it may have **ordering constraints**, causing it to run before or after other systems
   - there are several subtly different types of ordering constraints, see the next section for details
   - e.g. `.add_system(player_controls.before(GameLabels::Physics).after(CoreLabels::Input))`
 - it may have one or more **run criteria** attached
   - a system is only executed if all of its run criteria return `true`
   - **states** are a special, more complex pattern that use run criteria to determine whether or not a system should run in a current state
   - e.g. `.add_system(physics.run_if_resource_equals(EnablePhysics(true)))`
+- it may have one or more **labels**, allowing other systems to refer to it and enabling mass-configuration
+  - e.g. `.add_system(physics.label(GameLabels::Physics)`

+This configuration is additive: adding another ordering constraint, run criteria or label does not replace the existing configuration.

 System configuration can be stored in a `SystemConfig` struct.
 This can be useful to reuse, compose and quickly apply complex configuration strategies, before applying these strategies to labels or individual systems.

-If you just want to run your game logic systems in the middle of your schedule, after input is processed but before rendering occurs, add the premade `CoreLabel::AppLogic` to them.

 ### Label configuration